espruino/EspruinoDocs/tutorials/Web IDE.md

 * [Download for Windows 32 bit - 0.75.8](/files/espruino_ide_win32_0v75.8.exe)
 * [Download for Windows 64 bit - 0.75.8](/files/espruino_ide_win64_0v75.8.exe)

+The Native IDE versions lag behind the Online IDE, so if you're able to use the Online IDE we strongly recommend it.

 Older versions of the IDE (not recommended) [are available here](http://www.espruino.com/files/)